Codeium vs Continue

 Pros

-• Privacy-focused with self-hosting options available
+• Privacy-focused with self-hosted and local deployment options

 Cons